This traditional Swedish meatballs recipe combines tender bites of spiced meat with a rich homemade cream sauce. Make it for dinner in under an hour!

 - Test for doneness.
 The size of your rounds will affect how long they need to cook, so cut one open to make sure it’s done before removing the rest from the pan.

 - Don’t have beef broth?
-You can substitute chicken or vegetable broth instead.
+You can substitute chicken or vegetable broth instead for these easy Swedish meatballs.

-Spoon everything over egg noodles or mashed potatoes with a dollop of lingonberry jam.
+Spoon the traditional Swedish meatballs over egg noodles or mashed potatoes with a dollop of lingonberry jam.

 If you’d like, add a simple salad or some steamed vegetables to give the plate some color and round out the meal.

-Either simmer everything together on the stove until warmed through or heat in the oven at 350°F for 10-15 minutes.
+Either simmer the meatballs in cream sauce together on the stove until warmed through or heat in the oven at 350°F for 10-15 minutes.

 Absolutely!
-Feel free to double or triple the amount to use it for other meals.
+Feel free to double or triple the amounts to use the sauce for other meals.

-Keep it in a sealed container in the refrigerator for up to a week and reheat slowly on the stove, adding a splash of broth as needed to thin out the consistency.
+Keep the Swedish meatball sauce in a sealed container in the refrigerator for up to a week and reheat slowly on the stove, adding a splash of broth as needed to thin out the consistency.

 - 8 ounces ground pork